xinweny/discord-clone/README.md

 - Create group chats for up to 10 friends
 - Customize your user and server profiles
 - Friend system with friend requesting, blocking and mutual friends/servers
-- Infinite scroll loading for messages
+- Infinite scroll loading for messages and offset pagination for public servers
 - Data fetching and caching with RTK Query
 - Server-side caching using Redis
 - Desktop UI responsiveness and UI with SCSS modules
 - Mongoose ORM with MongoDB Atlas cloud database
-- Authentication with JWT and bcrypt, including auto-refreshing access tokens and forgot password emailing
+- Authentication with JWT and bcrypt, including auto-refreshing access tokens and password reset emails

 ## Installation
 ### 1. Clone the repository